School of Bias

 Why Svelte

-I decided to build this in Svelte to learn a new framework and to test a different approach to building interfaces.
-Svelte is a compiler rather than a runtime framework, and when you write a svelte file, the compiler converts it into plain JavaScript at build time.
-That JavaScript directly manipulates the DOM, with no virtual DOM, which produces smaller and faster code than frameworks that carry a runtime into the browser with them.
+I built this in Svelte to learn a new framework and to test a different approach to building interfaces.
+Svelte compiles each component into plain JavaScript at build time, which updates the page directly and produces smaller, faster code than frameworks that ship a runtime to the browser.

 Reference pricing simulation